 Step #5.
 After your computer has been erased, quit Disk Utility from the drop-down menu at the top left corner of the screen to return to the OS X Utilities selector.

-Now that you have successfully removed the Mojave.
-It’s time to reinstall High Sierra.
+Now that you have successfully removed the Mojave from your Mac, reinstall High Sierra.

 Reinstall macOS High Sierra

-Just in case your computer didn’t come with High Sierra, follow the steps mentioned below.
+However, if your computer didn’t come with High Sierra, follow the steps mentioned below to downgrade.

 Step #1.
 Click on Apple icon at the top left corner → Restart in the menu.

-Then, you need to press and hold the Option.
-Next, you would be directed to choose startup disk.
+Then, you need to press and hold the Option key.
+Next, you would be directed to choose the startup disk.
 Pick your bootable drive with macOS High Sierra from the list of startup disk options.
 The installation will start now.

 Step #2.
 Now, Click Continue in the macOS High Sierra installation window.